siamahnaf/react-s3-typescript/README.md

 # react-s3-typescript

 A npm package to upload your files into AWS S3 Bucket directly using react with aws sdk version 3.
+If you are looking for NodeJS version try this- <a href="https://www.npmjs.com/package/nodejs-s3-typescript">NodeJS S3 Typescript</a>

 ## Aws SDK Version 3